-With so many more drivers heading out for holiday vacations, there’s bound to be more traffic jams, and more accidents.
+With so many more drivers heading out for holiday vacations, there’s bound to be more traffic jams and more traffic accidents.

 Only hit the road when you’re fully rested and completely sober.
 Driving while under the influence is always a bad idea, and studies have found that driving while tired may be just as deadly.